shariq1989/cookbook/content/recipe/kedjenou.md

 #### OVEN INSTRUCTIONS

 1. Pre-heat the oven to 350 degrees.
-2. In a small bowl, mix the ingredients for the Kedjenou Spice.
-Use 2-3 tbsp to cover the chicken.
+2. In a small bowl, mix the ingredients for the kedjenou spice.
+Use 3 tbsp to cover the chicken.
 Set aside for 30 minutes.
-3. Warm oil in an [Dutch Oven](https://amzn.to/3sgQtGK) over medium heat.
+3. Warm oil in an [dutch oven](https://amzn.to/3sgQtGK) over medium heat.
 Add the chicken thighs and saute skin-side down for 3-4 minutes.
-4. Add the tomatoes, onion, bell pepper, garlic, ginger paste, carrots, and eggplant, and the rest of the Kedjenou Spice Mix.
+4. Add the tomatoes, onion, bell pepper, garlic, ginger paste, carrots, and eggplant, and the rest of the kedjenou spice mix.
 Cook for 2-3 minutes until aromatic.
 5. Next, add the water, [Better Than Bouillon](https://amzn.to/3rR71VA), bay leaves, and thyme.
 Cover the pot with aluminum foil followed by the lid.
-Place it in the oven to cook for 1 hour, removing the dutch oven to shake back and forth 2-3 times during the cooking process, as is custom.
+Place it in the oven to cook for 1 hour, removing the [dutch oven](https://amzn.to/3sgQtGK) to shake back and forth 2-3 times during the cooking process, as is custom.
 6. Remove from the oven, place in a serving dish, and allow the chicekn to cool some before serving.
-Eat it as a stew, over a bed of rice, or with attiéké.
+Eat it as a stew, over a bed of rice, or with traditional attiéké.

 #### INSTANT POT INSTRUCTIONS

-1. In a small bowl, mix the ingredients for the Kedjenou Spice.
-Use 2 tbsp to cover the chicken.
+1. In a small bowl, mix the ingredients for the kedjenou spice.
+Use 3 tbsp to cover the chicken.
 Set aside for 30 minutes.
 2. Warm oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
 Add the chicken and saute skin-side down for 3-4 minutes.
-3. Add the tomatoes, onion, bell pepper, garlic, ginger paste, carrots, and eggplant, and the rest of the Kedjenou Spice Mix.
+3. Add the tomatoes, onion, bell pepper, garlic, ginger paste, carrots, and eggplant, and the rest of the kedjenou spice mix.
 Cook for 2-3 minutes until aromatic.
 4. Next, add the water, [Better Than Bouillon](https://amzn.to/3rR71VA), bay leaves, and thyme.
 5. Set the [Instant Pot](https://amzn.to/3qfNYCZ) on manual high pressure for 50 minutes with a quick release.
 6. Remove from the [Instant Pot](https://amzn.to/3qfNYCZ), place in a serving dish, and allow the chicken to cool some before serving.
-Eat it as a stew, over a bed of rice, or with attiéké.
+Eat it as a stew, over a bed of rice, or with traditional attiéké.

 {{< end_recipe >}}